Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 ### Magic Simulation Results

 The following waveforms are obtained by simulating the netlist extracted from Magic Layout using Ngspice Level-1 SPICE model.

-Here,
+In the waveforms shown below,
 - selbar is Inverted message signal
 - in1 is Carrier signal
 - in2 is Constant reference voltage